Critical Areas Designation

 puts critical area review at the beginning of the permit review process.
 This means that customers will know where they can and cannot build on their property.
 In the case of wells, septic tanks and drain fields, customers will know prior to hiring an engineer or critical areas consultant where these systems can be located.

-can save time and money associated with plan changes or redesigns that might occur in the middle of the permit review process, if critical area issues have not been addressed prior to Health Department review.
+can save time and money associated with plan changes or redesigns that might occur in the middle of the permit review process, if critical area issues have not been addressed prior to Seattle - King County Public Health Department review.

 allows customers who wish to sell property an opportunity to identify critical areas and their buffers on site.
 The designation helps identify buildable areas and offers the associated predictability and reliability for five years after the determination.